magnyx/web-development-notebook/README.md

 All of these are offered by an Internet Service Provider (ISP).
 Modem: Dial-up > telephone modem; DSL > DSL modem ; cable > cable modem ; satellite > satellite adapter.
 Router: is a hardware device that allows you to connect several computers and other devices to a single internet connection, also known as home network.
 Many of them are wireless, allowing to create a home wireless network (Wi-Fi network).
-A router is not necessary, you can plug your ocmputer to your modem through a Ethernet cable.
+A router is not necessary, you can plug your computer to your modem through a Ethernet cable.

 Websites:
 Once you are conencted to the Internet, you can access websites using a kind of application called web browser.